Location: Southeastern Europe

 Plug type F (2 round pins, grounded/earthed, socket compatible with plug types C and E)

-Healthcare quality: among the best healthcare provision in the world
+Healthcare quality: extremely good healthcare provision

 Infectious disease prevalence: extremely low